rjjakes/wordpress-orm/README.md

 There's also: https://github.com/tareq1988/wp-eloquent which is really good, but is more of a query builder for existing Wordpress tables.

+## Version history

+master branch = active development

+0.1.0 tag = previous master.
+The version most people would be using circa last 2022.

 ## Installation

 ```